helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 # Helidon Data JDBC Declarative with PostgreSQL

 This example shows how to use Helidon Data declarative repositories with PostgreSQL.
 The repository interfaces define SQL statements and result mapping, and Helidon generates the JDBC implementations at build time.
-See the [declarative JDBC examples](../README.md) to compare the supported databases and client configurations.
 To work with `JdbcClient` directly, see the [imperative PostgreSQL example](../../../imperative/data-jdbc/postgres).

 ## Run This Example